istio/istio.io/content/en/docs/overview/why-choose-istio/index.md

 test: n/a
 ---

 Istio pioneered the concept of a sidecar-based service mesh when it launched in 2017.
-Since then, the project has driven advances in the mesh space including [extensibility via WebAssembly](/docs/concepts/wasm/) and moving the mesh infrastructure away from application developers with [ambient mode](/docs/ambient/overview/).
+Since then, the project has driven advances in the mesh space including [extensibility via WebAssembly](/docs/concepts/wasm/), the [development of the Kubernetes Gateway API](/blog/2022/gateway-api-beta/), and moving the mesh infrastructure away from application developers with [ambient mode](/docs/ambient/overview/).

 ## Performance